 Overview

-This project took place before users could use SNAP benefits online and the widespread adoption of online grocery shopping and the COVID-19 pandemic.
-In order for Rosie to be a candidate for the USDA pilot program of allowing SNAP beneficiaries to purchase groceries online, Rosie needed to have SNAP already as a payment option on their website.
+This project was undertaken before the widespread adoption of online grocery shopping, the COVID-19 pandemic, and the ability to use SNAP benefits online.
+To position Rosie as a candidate for the USDA pilot program enabling SNAP beneficiaries to purchase groceries online, we needed to first integrate SNAP as a payment option on the platform.

 My Role: Creative Director, Graphic Designer, Experience Designer, Developer Liaison